 Performance: Obtained and read the written policy for receipts and found it to contain the requirements listed above.

-Exceptions: There were no exceptions noted.
-Management's response: Not applicable. e.
+Schedule of Procedures and Associated Findings of the Statewide Agreed-Upon Procedures Year Ended December 31, 2023 e.
 Payroll/Personnel, including (1) payroll processing, (2) reviewing and approving time and attendance records, including leave and overtime worked, and (3) approval process for employee(s) rate of pay or approval and maintenance of pay rate schedules.

 Performance: Obtained and read the written policy for payroll and personnel and found it to contain the requirements listed above.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.